-The process of comparing our ex post regulatory-defined clean P&L to our ex ante 1-day VaR, which we perform each day to meet MRR requirements, is called "backtesting".
-The number of trading days on which our clean P&L shows a loss that exceeds VaR, known as "backtesting exceptions", determines our VaR/SVaR multiplication factor within the MREA calculation component of RJF's regulatory capital requirements.
+The process of comparing our ex post regulatory-defined clean P&L to our ex-ante 1-day VaR, which we perform each day to meet MRR requirements, is called "backtesting".
+The number of trading days on which our clean P&L shows a loss that exceeds VaR, known as "backtesting exceptions", determines our VaR/SVaR multiplication factor, which is used as part of RJF's regulatory capital calculations.

-As per the chart below, during the twelve month period ending March 31, 2021, we experienced no backtesting exceptions.
-The multiplication factor used for this quarter's MREA calculation was 3.0.
+As per the chart below, during the 250-business day period ending June 30, 2023, we experienced two backtesting exceptions where our regulatory-defined trading loss exceeded VaR, resulting in a VaR/SVaR multiplication factor of 3.0.

-We utilize stress testing to complement our VaR analysis so as to measure risk under historical as well as hypothetical adverse scenarios.
+We utilize stress testing to complement our VaR analysis to measure risk under historical as well as hypothetical adverse scenarios.
 RJF Risk Management conducts stress tests on a regular basis in certain types of fixed income securities for large potential changes in volatility expectations and interest rate spreads, as well as large potential increases in the general level of interest rates.